Docker Compose All The Things

 I would usually have at least two services:

-2. the second service would usually be called app and it is what I would like to run when I do docker compose up
+for example which keeps the semantics of the binary, and all I need to remember is to prefix the command with dcr (short for docker compose run). - the second service would usually be called app and it is what I would like to run when I do

-Note that the more recent versions of docker compose configuration supports the service key “profiles” and I put the first service in that profile.
-That way when I do docker compose up it only brings up the default services (the ones that don’t have their profiles set) and does not try to bring up the services I’m only expecting to run transactionally.
+it only brings up the default services (the ones that don’t have their profiles set) and does not try to bring up the services I’m only expecting to run transactionally.

 With this, I haven’t had to install any dependencies locally in my projects, and migrating to a different machine is much easier as well as the only dependency becomes docker; as long as docker is installed, I can continue working on the project without having to remember how to install the dependencies.